stedolan/mlsub/README.md

 This is a prototype type inferencer for an ML-like language with subtyping and polymorphism.
-Building it requires Menhir.
+It's written in OCaml, and building it requires Menhir.

 It accepts lines containing programs written in a very limited subset of OCaml (just lambdas, unit and `let`), and spews some debugging